xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \--- {#cmdmdash}

-<p>This command writes three dashes (---) to the output.
-This allows writing three consecutive dashes to the output instead of one m-dash character (—).</p>
+This command writes three dashes (---) to the output.
+This allows writing three consecutive dashes to the output instead of one m-dash character (—).

 <hr/>